Last Updated on November 6, 2015 by LM Tourism Editorial Staff

-The New York CityPASS is a similar tourist pass, valid just for 6 attractions and which lasts for 9 days.
+The New York CityPASS is also a tourist pass, valid just for 6 attractions, without transport and it lasts for 9 days.

 These are what we consider to be the best attractions included with the New York Pass, however below you can find a link to the list of all attractions available.

 Circle Line River Cruise

 Since 1945 it has been an unmissable boat tour along Manhattan, Brooklyn Bridge, Statue of Liiberty, Empire State Building, World Trade Center, etc. This is an unforgettable skyline view to enjoy from the river.
 Normal adult price without pass $34.

 Empire State Building Observation Deck